Foundation of Modern Hypocrisy

 The same things happen not only to food but also to people.

-When the US female TikTok influencers are accusing Donald Trump of his touching woman bodies, are they aware that countless girls in China are forced to drop school and to make living for their brothers?
+When the US female TikTok influencers are accusing Donald Trump of his touching woman bodies, are they aware that countless girls in China are forced to drop school and make a living for their brothers?

 When western people are criticizing the poor behavior of Chinese tourists, are they aware that only recently Chinese people became able to afford the trips?